gnolang/gno/bak/classic/sdk/docs/basics/tx-lifecycle.md

 ### Decoding

-When `Tx` is received by the application from the underlying consensus engine (e.g. Tendermint), it is still in its encoded (i.e. using [Amino](https://tendermint.com/docs/spec/blockchain/encoding.html#amino)) `[]byte` form and needs to be unmarshaled in order to be processed.
+When `Tx` is received by the application from the underlying consensus engine (e.g. Tendermint), it is still in its encoded (i.e. using [Amino](https://tendermint.com/docs/spec/blockchain/encoding.html#amino)) `[]byte` form and needs to be unmarshalled in order to be processed.
 Then, the [`runTx`](../core/baseapp.md#runtx-and-runmsgs) function is called to run in `runTxModeCheck` mode, meaning the function will run all checks but exit before executing messages and writing state changes.

 ### ValidateBasic